eXeC64/MantidWeb/README.md

 * Graphs interface is unfinished
   * Need a way to create/destroy graphs and set properties (colors, labels) on them
   * Need a way to fetch data required to render a graph client-side
-* Workspaces interface needs load/save to disk functionality
-  * Blacklist all Load/Save algorithms from being created by users
-  * Let data directories be specified on the server (via command line option)
-  * Provide way for client to view contents of data directories
-  * Provide interface to load/save workspaces to these directories